 However, intentionally making false accusations could lead to disciplinary action.
 Additionally, a party who is intentionally falsely accused may have certain legal remedies that could be exercised against his or her accuser.

-The Board of Education’s Communications Officer, Richard Wright, is designated as the recipient of reports of financial irregularity and improper governmental activity.
+The Board of Education’s Communications Officer, Erin Anderson, is designated as the recipient of reports of financial irregularity and improper governmental activity.
 A hotline has been established so that you may report financial irregularities and improper governmental activities to him.

-You may transmit a hotline message to Mr. Wright by any of the following:
+You may transmit a hotline message to Ms. Anderson by any of the following:

 - The direct, dedicated hotline telephone at (301) 766-8700.

 - A telephone call to her at (301) 766-2996.